avigad/mathematics_in_lean_source/README.md

 -- QUOTE.

 ```
-Just make sure that the matching `end` and a blank line after are sent to both outputs.
+Just make sure that, later in the file, the matching `end` and a blank line after are sent to
+both outputs.

 The weird pair of characters `αα` in a Lean input file is simply deleted from any
 output produced by the script.